aburambadkar/90DaysOfDevOps/2026/day-30/day-30-images.md

 akshada@linux-practice:~$
 ```

 Compare ubuntu vs alpine — why is one much smaller?
-I assume that the ubuntu has more layers compared to alpine.
+ubuntu has more layers compared to alpine.

 Inspect an image — what information can you see?
 Metadata about the image

 Remove an image you no longer need:
 ```